determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-aws/install-on-aws.rst

 <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html>`__ on your account
 --- the `default instance limits
 <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html#ec2-on-demand-instances-limits>`__
-are quite low, particularly for GPU instances.
-For example, by default an AWS account can only create 128 vCPUs worth of P-type instances in a given AWS region.
-The default configuration for ``det deploy`` can result in launching up to 5 ``p2.8xlarge`` instances (which have 32 vCPUs each), which would exceed the default quota.
+on GPU instances are zero.
+The default configuration for ``det deploy`` can result in launching up to 5 ``g4dn.metal`` instances (which have 94 vCPUs each), which would exceed the default quota.
 AWS instance limits can be increased by submitting a request to the `AWS Support Center
 <https://console.aws.amazon.com/support/home?#/case/create?issueType=service-limit-increase&limitType=service-code-ec2-instances>`__.

 Installation